Quake Brutalist Jam 3

 Cards on the table, I don't like the pistol.
 Its not the quality of its model, animations or sounds (which like the vast majority of the mod, are excellent).
 Its what it gives to the player and takes from the experience.

 Something I really enjoy about the ID style FPS is their similarity to survival horror games.
 Both have strongly designer guided experiences.
-They control pacing, mood and tone not just through encounter design and set dressing, but through powerup placement and ammo availability.
+They control pacing, mood and tone not just through encounter design and set dressing, but through ammo availability and resource placement.
 The tone is different in Survival Horror of course, but it has that same tension of feeling like you might run out of ammo, while in reality just about enough has usually been placed for you to get by.
 This is the ideal of course and few games actually live up to that, these are games and player input into what and how well they do is important.
 Resident evil games typically struggle to account for player choice past the halfway mark and so lean harder into action.
-Doom has an infinite melee attack and a beserk damage upgrade for it that can save ammo; any player can simply make the choice to save a paticular ammo type for some future moment that will never come and there's not a damn thing the designers can do but grit their teeth and whinge.
-(I am the whinger in this scenario if that wasn't clear.)
+Early ID games typically err on the side of caution and lean more towards flooding the player with ammo rather than being stingy.

-All that said, the pistol pushes this too far for my taste.
-It's an infinite ammo weapon that's accurate beyond ranges at which virtually all enemies in quake unable to target the player.
+All that said, The pistol is an infinite ammo weapon that's accurate beyond ranges at which virtually all enemies in quake unable to target the player.
 This is not strictly a new problem to quake.
-If we take it as a given that we want the player to get stuck in and engage with the enemies we've placed in the level, it has always been possible for player to fall into boring patterns of play, sitting back and engaging at long distances or letting enemies slowly funnel through chokepoints while sit back and clean house.
-Q1's pathfinding is not sophisticated a lot of the time to make its many melee enemies effective in more complex spaces.
-Map design can mitigate this to some degree, but it is not a reasonable thing to do to e.g. forcibly lock the player into every room they stray into, that would get boring and samey very quickly.
+It has always been possible for player to fall into boring patterns of play, sitting back and engaging at long distances or letting enemies slowly funnel through chokepoints while sitting back and clean house.
+Map design can mitigate this to some degree, but it can't eliminate it entirely without severely limiting the kinds of encounters it can present the player.